-Seoul, the capital, is the country’s most densely populated city and chief industrial centre.
-Ten million of the 50 million people who call South Korea home live in the capital.
-As with many Asian cities, Seoul is dominated by high-rise buildings and apartment blocks.
-Between all the high-tech, modern buildings is an interesting array of temples, palaces and museums, all conveniently connected by Seoul’s efficient subway system.
+Seoul is the country’s capital, its most densely populated city and chief industrial centre.
+Of the estimated 51 million people who call South Korea home, around 25 million live in the Seoul Capital Area.
+As with many Asian cities, it is dominated by high-rise buildings and apartment blocks.
+Between all the high-tech, modern buildings, however, is an interesting array of temples, palaces and museums, all conveniently connected by Seoul’s efficient subway system.

-South Korea’s extensive road, rail and ferry transport systems connect the country’s nine provinces.
-The KTX, which is similar to Japan’s bullet train, connects the four main expat cities – Seoul, Daejeon, Daegu and Busan - and enables passengers to hurtle from Seoul, in the country’s north, to Busan in the south, in a little more than three hours.
+The extensive road, rail and ferry transport systems in South Korea connect its nine provinces.
+Similar to Japan’s bullet train, the KTX connects Seoul, Daejeon, Daegu and Busan - the cities most popular with expats - and enables passengers to hurtle from Seoul in the north to Busan in the south in about three hours.

-South Korea's healthcare system is as advanced as its transport network.
-South Korea is at the forefront of medical research and constantly strives to push the boundaries of medical knowledge.
-There are a number of foreign language and international schools in all of the major cities as well as in some smaller towns, and South Korea’s education standards are extremely high.
+The healthcare system in South Korea is as advanced as its transport network.
+The country is at the forefront of medical research and constantly strives to push the boundaries of medical knowledge.
+The standard of education in South Korea is also high, with a number of foreign language and international schools in Seoul and other major cities, as well as in some smaller towns.

 South Koreans pride themselves on their country’s very distinctive and beautiful four seasons.
-As in neighbouring Japan, South Korea hosts cherry blossom festivals each spring (March and April), and these blooms attract visitors from across the country.
 Summers tend to be rainy at first with high humidity levels towards the middle of the season.
 Autumn is spectacularly beautiful in the mountainous areas as leaves turn red, orange, auburn, brown and gold.
-Winters tend to be quite cold, particularly as you move further north, a climate which lends itself to excellent skiing and ice-fishing adventures.
+Winters tend to be quite cold, particularly towards the north, and lends itself to excellent skiing and ice-fishing adventures.